 Cultural things to do in Peru

 Wari Archaeological Complex In 1550, the chronicler Pedro Cieza de León recounted the discovery of several monumental structures approximately 25 km (15 miles) from the city of Huamanga, whose architecture differed from previously discovered Inca structures.
 He was describing Wari, the capital of the first Pan-Andean state, from the pre-Inca period (between 600 and 1000 A.D.).
 Wari is...
-More info
+Read More

 Choquequirao Archaeological Park